pranavbrkr/LLD_Prep/Pizza/readme.txt

+Firstly
-Define a abstract OrderItem class with name and price attributes Define Base, Drink, Topping class which extend this abstract class
+We define abstract OrderItem class, with name and price Define Topping, Base, Drink which extend this OrderItem class

-Pizza class: extends OrderItemhas the base and list of toppings
+Define Pizza class which also extends this OrderItem class This has pizza_base, and list of toppings
-attr: base_pizza, list(toppings)
-methods: add topping, get toppings, get price
+And methods to add toppings and get price

-Catalog class: holds all the base prices, topping prices, drink prices
+Catalog class has dictionaries of base prices, topping prices and drink prices And methods to create new of those items or add some price to existing
-attr: base_prices, topping_prices, drink_prices .... (all dicts)
-methods: add baseprice, topping price and drink prices, createBase, createTopping and createDrink

-PizzaBuilder: class to construct Pizza
+Now
+We have PizzaBuilder class
-attr: catalog, base, toppings
+this has catalog, base and list of toppings
-methods: withBase, addTopping and build

-Order class:
-attr: items
-methods: add item, get Items and calculate Subtotal

-class Deal: abstract class to calculate Discount

-class DiscountCalculator:
-contains deals and method to calculate discount(call to all calculateDiscount for all deals)

-class FreeDrinkWithPizzaDeal: extends Deal contains calculateDiscount method to calculate discount where cheapest drink is free

-Store class:
-contains name, catalog and deals methods to add deal, get deal and buildPizza
+And following behaviors
+withBase() returns self with createBase call to catalog addTopping to add toppings to self and return it build() creates a Pizza object with the base and adds toppings to that pizza and returns it

+Then you have order class that contains list of items and methods to calculate subtotal

+Then for discounts

+We define one abstract Deal class with calculateDiscount(order)